Skip to content

 This analyzer runs in CI environments by default.

 Serverless runtimes (Lambda, Cloud Functions): On serverless platforms where the Composer binary is not installed, the composer validate subprocess is automatically skipped.
-JSON syntax validation still runs — the analyzer confirms composer.json is valid JSON and has the required structure without invoking the Composer CLI.
+JSON syntax validation still runs.
+The analyzer confirms composer.json is valid JSON and has the required structure without invoking the Composer CLI.

 When to run this analyzer: